lucasgrjn/DeviceLayout.jl/docs/src/points.md

 You can also do affine transformations by composing any number of `Translation` and `Rotation`s, which will return a callable object representing the transformation.
-You can type the following Unicode symbols with `\degree` and `\circ` tab-completions in the Julia REPL or using the Atom package `latex-completions`.
+You can type the following Unicode symbols with `\degree` and `\circ` tab-completions in the Julia REPL or in VS Code with the [Julia extension](https://www.julia-vscode.org/docs/stable/).

 ```jldoctest
 julia> aff = Rotation(90°) ∘ Translation(Point(1, 2))